 Cook the Onions:

-In the same pan, add sliced onions and cook over medium heat until brown and caramelized, about 10 minutes.
-Adding sweetness and depth to the gravy.
+In the same pan, add sliced onions and sweat them over medium heat until brown and caramelized, about 10 minutes.
+To help sweeten and deepen the gravy.

 Prepare the Gravy Mixture: